josdejong/mathjs/docs/datatypes/matrices.md

 math.size(a)                                  // Array, [1, 4]
 math.size(b)                                  // Array, [2, 3]

-// matrices have a method size (always returns an Array) b.size()                                      // Array, [2, 3]
+// matrices have a method size b.size()                                      // Array, [2, 3]

 // get the size of a multi-dimensional array